kevintruong/til/HW0.md

 ### C Development (A web search is useful here)
 - What compiler flag is used to generate a debug build?
 - You modify the makefile to generate debug builds and type `make` again.
 Explain why this is insufficient to generate a new build.
-- Are tabs or spaces used in Makefiles?
+- Are tabs or spaces used to specify the commands after the rule?
 - What are the differences between heap and stack memory?
 - Are there other kinds of memory in a process?